1. Why You Have a Bug or Roach Problem Inside Your Car

 6.1 Thoroughly Inspect the Vehicle Interior

 First step, Before you do anything else, thoroughly check the interior of your vehicle for cockroaches and other pests, along with their eggs and larvae.
 Concentrate on their favorite places, and don’t forget to inspect the small crevices between the seat cushioning and fabric along with the glove compartment, the doors and other compartments where they are likely to hide.
-Look for dead cockroaches and bugs, bad odors and fecal matter that can look like coffee grounds or specks.
+Look for dead cockroaches and tiny bugs, bad odors and fecal matter that can look like coffee grounds or specks.

 6.2 Clean Your Car

 When we say clean your car, we mean to get a garbage bag and take out all of the trash you see by hand.
 Remove every scrap of paper, food bag, dried crumbs large enough to hold easily unidentifiable decaying matter, hair and anything you think that is remotely organic.
 These are all food sources for bugs.
 Remove blankets and any other items in which roaches and bugs can potentially hide and thrive, removing anything you can pick up.
 Cleaning your vehicle by hand and picking up as much debris as possible will make the next step easier.